 The California spiny lobster season is upon us!
-Historically the season opens the Saturday at 6 am before the first Wednesday in October, and this year, that fell on October 3rd and closes on March 17.
-Though I have never fished for lobster before, I do know where they hang out in San Diego.
+Historically, the season opens on Saturday at 6 am before the first Wednesday in October; this year, that falls on October 3 and closes on March 17.
+Though I have never fished for lobster before, I know where they hang out in San Diego.

-Down below, I have provided information on the California spiny lobster fishing regulations, a map on where not to look for lobsters (Marine Protected Areas), how to fish for lobsters; as well as, a few San Diego recreational lobster boat charters that are available only during this time of year.
-Also included is a brief overlook of the California spiny lobster life-cycle and a few interesting facts which will help you get a better idea about this elusive and revered West Coast invertebrate!
+Down below, I have provided information on the California spiny lobster fishing regulations, a map on where not to look for lobsters (Marine Protected Areas), how to fish for lobsters; as well as, and a few San Diego recreational lobster boat charters that are available only during this time of year.
+Also included is a brief overview of the California spiny lobster life-cycle and a few interesting facts that will help you better understand this elusive and revered West Coast invertebrate!

 Let’s now take a look!